 In today’s highly competitive environment, being a lean organisation has become extremely important.
 This seminar provides participants with strategic knowledge and skills to apply lean principles in their organisations.
 Participants will gain an overview of the Toyota Production System and the origins and principles of lean methodology and will develop a working knowledge of its supporting tools and techniques.
-The seminar covers the five stages to lean, waste-free operations, including the application of mapping and continuous improvement tools.
-It offers an opportunity to work with fellow participants to implement lean principles in a realistic operations simulation and Kaizen event regarding value enhancement, lean startup methodology, practical method for lean pillar deployment in contemporary manufacturing and service-oriented organisations.
+The seminar covers the five stages to lean, waste-free operations, including the application of mapping and continuous improvement tools, and offers an opportunity to work as a team with fellow participants and implement lean principles in a realistic operations simulation and Kaizen event regarding value enhancement, lean startup methodology, practical method for lean pillar deployment in contemporary manufacturing and service-oriented organisations.
 In today’s complex business environment, characterised by pervasive economic uncertainty, increasing customer expectations, and intensifying competition, organisations are constantly seeking to develop and execute a winning strategy especially on cost reduction and continuous improvement as per quality product and service delivery.

 The lean methodology encourages continuous improvement, which is a long-term process where small changes are implemented systematically.
 These changes to processes are incremental and increase quality and efficiency.
 The term ‘Lean Management’ refers to an end to end business process and system for organising and managing product development, manufacturing, operations, service, suppliers, customer relations, and the overall enterprise.
 Lean applies in every business and process.
 It is not a cost reduction programme, but an approach to optimise end to end processes towards having maximum value for everybody through the systemic identification and elimination of losses.

-This intensive three-day seminar begins with an exploration of lean principle, methodology, tools, types, and categorisation of wastes via loss stream, lessons from the Toyota production system (TPS), concepts of efficiency and productivity, and case discussion.
-The second day will focus on Lean Archetype, lean supply chain (lean in the value-adding stream), lean-based accounting, and practical sessions of lean implementation in manufacturing and service organisations.
+This intensive seminar begins with an exploration of lean principle, methodology, tools, types, and categorisation of wastes via loss stream, lessons from the Toyota production system (TPS), concepts of efficiency and productivity, and case discussion.
+The second day will focus on Lean Archetype, lean supply chain (Lean in the value-adding stream), lean-based accounting, and practical sessions of lean implementation in manufacturing and service organizations.
 The final day will address lean architecture, lean deployment, lean implementation, Process Kaizen Event (PKE), lean maturity, and ethical aspects of lean thinking.

 Fundamentals of Lean Thinking and Methodology